ralafferty/ralafferty.github.io/library.md

 #### *Endangered Species*, by Gene Wolfe, 1989

 > "This is the biggest and probably the best one-author collection to appear in the '80s.
 There are at least three stories in it that should have won Hugos, and there are no poor stories in it at all...
-Read it, and then read at least half of it again." [^wolfe-cover]
+Read it, and then read at least half of it again." ---R.A.L.&nbsp;[^wolfe-cover]

 &middot;&nbsp;[isfdb](http://www.isfdb.org/cgi-bin/pl.cgi?12338)
 &middot;&nbsp;[goodreads](http://www.goodreads.com/book/show/271578.Endangered_Species#other_reviews)